1850s Fashion timeline

 The Chérusque collar is a type of stand-up collar that was popular in the early 19th century, especially at the court of Emperor Napoleon.

-A Chemisette is an accessory that imitates an chemise (shirt).
-Chemisette worn to fill in the front and neckline of any garment.
+A chemisette is an accessory that imitates a chemise (shirt).
+Chemisettes are worn to fill in the front and neckline of a garment.

 Briefly about men’s fashion of the 19th century as a timeline.